 Freshwater Working Groups

-Last year we established three freshwater working groups which cover North Nelson (Whangamoa/Wakapuaka), Maitai and Stoke FMU areas.
+In 2015, we established three freshwater working groups which cover North Nelson (Whangamoa/Wakapuaka), Maitai and Stoke FMU areas.
 The purpose of these groups is to share knowledge and work together through the planning process to help inform the setting of freshwater objectives and limits as prescribed in the NPS-FM.

-Our groups are set up as working and advisory groups, providing opportunities to foster conversations and relationships, and to share learnings and skill development between members and Council.
+Our groups are set up as working and advisory groups, providing opportunities to foster conversations and relationships and to share learnings and skill development between members and Council.
 They are not governance or decision-making groups.

 Our group membership includes representatives from iwi, catchment residents and landowners, government agencies, non-governmental organisations (NGOs), community groups, the scientific community, forestry companies, the farming community, water users, and businesses.